javve/list.js/README.md

 Type just *ant* in the console while in root folder.

 # Changelog
+### 2011-10-18 Beta 0.1 release
+* Examples at Listjs.com works in IE7,8,9 (IE6 is not tested, should work)
+* More documentation
+* Misc bug fixes

 ### 2011-10-15 Final alpha 0.3 release
 * More documentation
 * Only show 200 items at same time, huge speed increase